fontforge/designwithfontforge.com/en-US/Trusting_Your_Eyes.md

 subject to.
 These illusions must be accounted for by altering the shapes of letters until they look right to you.

+You can get a feel of where to look and what elements to adjust in these (Type Review Videos)[https://vimeo.com/typereview/videos](External Link)

 ## Examples of illusions

 Some illusions involve the perceived weight of lines, some involve the perceived length of lines,